isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

 ## The Facilitator

 As you are reading this book, you will most likely be the facilitator.
 The important part to know is that mob programming works much better in the beginning when there is a facilitator.
 As a facilitator, your job is to ensure that all the steps of mob programming are being carried out appropriately.
 Most of the time, you will not be doing the programming yourself.
-The exception being if you need to pause the mob to introduce a new idea.
+The exception being if you need to pause the mob to introduce a new idea by temporarily stepping into the navigator role.
 You do not need to be a good programmer or even a programmer at all to be a good facilitator.
 This is not a team lead position.
 When everything is going well, you will be doing nothing at all.

 ## The Work